Jarif-20/eye-mouse/README.md

 # eye-mouse
-its basically a small project where you can use your mouse to move around the cursor and click on things just run the code and move your head to move the cursor Use your left eye and wink to click on the thing your cursor is positioned to Enjoy
+Its basically a small project where you can use your mouse to move around the cursor and click on things.
+Just run the code and move your head to move the cursor.
+Use your left eye and wink to click on the thing your cursor is positioned to.
+Enjoy!!